yashpunjabi/CS1331-Checkstyle/Checkstyle.md

 java -jar checkstyle-6.2.2.jar src/main/java/*.java
 ```

-This command will check all of your java files (*.java means any .java file) in the src/main/java directory and output the result.
+The `java -jar` part means that I'm executing a .jar file.
+Then I give it the filename.
+Then I tell it what files I want it to check. `src/main/java/*.java` means all the java files in `src/main/java/`

 Here is what it looks like if you have some checkstyle errors (Don't worry about what these errors mean right now)

 ![with-errors](./errors.png)

-After fixing all the errors in my code, I run checkstyle again to make sure there are no more errors
+After going through my code and fixing all the errors, I run checkstyle again to make sure there are no more errors

 ![without-errors](./no-errors.png)

 **We take one point off your homework for each checkstyle error, so make sure you run checkstyle before submitting!**